Florida trans student’s lawsuit could head to federal appeals court

 Drew Adams, 18, is a high school senior in northern Florida.
-But in addition to studying for exams and preparing college applications, Adams — who is transgender — is also embroiled in a lawsuit with his school board.
+But in addition to studying for exams and waiting on college applications, Adams — who is transgender — is also embroiled in a lawsuit with his school board.

 “As if high school isn’t hard enough, I shouldn’t need a court to keep my school from discriminating against me just because I want to use the same restroom as the other boys,” Adams told NBC News.
 “I hope no other student has to feel degraded and unwanted like I did at school.”